dhuan/mock/latest/_sources/shell_scripts.rst.txt

 -  ``MOCK_REQUEST_QUERYSTRING``: The Request’s Querystring if it exists.
    (ex: ``some_key=some_value&another_key=another_value``)
 -  ``MOCK_REQUEST_METHOD``: A string indicating the Request’s Method.
+-  ``MOCK_REQUEST_NTH``: A number indicating Request’s position in the request history.
+For example, if two requests have been made to the ``foo/bar`` endpoint ever since *mock* started, this being the 2nd request, the number in this variable will be 2.

 The following environment variables provide other general information not related to the current request: